The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 # Gearing and Stats

 You can find current endgame Savage and Ultimate sets in the Gearing section of the Scholar landing page.
-Before endgame, it will generally be best to always use the highest ilvl gear you can obtain.
+Before endgame, it will generally be best to always use the highest item level gear you can obtain.
 Scholar’s stat and melding priority is as follows: Weapon Damage > Mind > Crit > DH >= Det